-Eleven trials compared pharmacotherapy for weight loss with a placebo pill.
-Eight of these trials used metformin^{117,122,129,134,152,165-167} and three used orlistat^{102,116,135} (Table 6).
+Eleven trials compared pharmacotherapy for weight loss with a placebo.
+Eight of these trials used metformin ^{123, 128, 135, 140, 158, 171-173} and three used orlistat ^{108, 122, 141} (Table 6).
 These trials were generally small, ranging from 28 to 155 participants in metformin trials and from 40 to 539 participants in orlistat trials.
 Overall, 616 participants were randomized for metformin trials and 779 for orlistat trials.
-Most (64%) were conducted in the United States,^{102,122,134,166,167} and others were held in the United Kingdom,129 Canada,117 Australia,152 and Germany and Switzerland.165 No trials were conducted in primary care; 18 percent were conducted in pediatric obesity centers,^{116,165} another 18 percent in pediatric endocrine clinics,^{129,152} and the remainder in other types of clinical research centers.
-Participants in 27 percent of trials were selected from populations referred to pediatric obesity centers165 or pediatric endocrine centers.^{129,152} One study recruited volunteers only,122 and others used heath care based-recruitment, often by using several strategies such as clinician referral in combination with advertisement.
-Four studies were partially or wholly funded by industry.^{102,116,122,165} periods.152 Eight trials were 6 months long and three were 1 year long.
-One trial continued participant monitoring for 48 weeks after drug discontinuation following a 1-year randomized phase.166
+Most (64%) were conducted in the United States, ^{108, 128, 140, 172, 173} and others were conducted in the United Kingdom, 135 Canada, 123 Australia, 158 and Germany and Switzerland.
+171 No trials were conducted in primary care; 18 percent were conducted in pediatric obesity centers, ^{122, 171} another 18 percent in pediatric endocrine clinics, ^{135, 158} and the remainder in other types of clinical research centers.
+Participants in 27 percent of trials were selected from populations referred to pediatric obesity centers 171 or pediatric endocrine centers. ^{135, 158} One study recruited volunteers only, 128 and others used heath care based-recruitment, often by using several strategies such as clinician referral in combination with advertisement.
+Four studies were partially or wholly funded by industry. ^{108, 122, 128, 171}

-Two studies included placebo run-in periods to enrich population compliance166 or confirm eligibility.116 One study of metformin had a cross-over design with a 2-week washout in between
+Two studies included placebo run-in periods to enrich population compliance172 or confirm eligibility.
+One study of metformin had a cross-over design with a 2-week washout in between periods.
+Eight trials were 6 months long and three trials were 1 year long.
+One trial continued participant monitoring for 48 weeks after drug discontinuation following a 1-year randomized phase.
+The properties of the prope